-Bioeconomy EIH consists of experts working in the active centers/clusters/groups of each partner university (Figure 2).
+EIH consists experts working the active centers/clusters/groups of each partner university (Figure 2).
 Therefore, hub is strongly linked to research clusters, mainly Food and Biotechnology and Climate Change - Circular Economy & Decarbonization.
 Bioeconomy EIH is led by HAMK (leader and administration support).
 Leader is a member of EIH Executive Board.
 Each partner university will have a contact person responsible for information flow between research, business, and other regional stakeholders.
 Additionally expertise from business and incubator centers are asked to be part of the EIH (EIH management board).
 Actual work will be done mainly through researchers and research-business co-operation in funding application processes and funded projects.
 Focused themes, based on our expertise and EU bioeconomy strategy, will be announced and companies invited to join those theme clusters (EIH clusters) which are all lead by one or two researchers from RUN partner institutions.

 Bioeconomy EIH continues close co-operation with FASA to ensure required future skills in the field of bioeconomy.
-Innovation ecosystems concept and research-based MSc + PhD program development is done together by the RUN Plus project team.